deroverda/recommended-radio-streams/README.md

 - [Transistor](https://codeberg.org/y20k/transistor) | Transistor is an app with a minimalistic approach for listening to radio programs over the internet, which may not be to everyone's liking.
 It has no radio station discovery feature.
 Transistor only offers a very simple search option and it imports audio streaming links when you tap them in a web browser.
 - [RadioUpnp](https://play.google.com/store/apps/details?id=com.watea.radio_upnp) | RadioUpnp reads any internet radio.
 - [RadioTime](https://play.google.com/store/apps/details?id=com.radiotime.app) | With over 35,000 radio stations from around the world, RadioTime offers a staggering variety of options for music lovers, news junkies, and sports enthusiasts alike.
+- [Foobar2000](https://www.foobar2000.org/) – A powerful and customizable media player that supports a wide variety of streaming formats.